Training

 • Sharing insight into Autistic and Neurodivergent experiences, featuring my own personal insight, as well as that of the wider community

-• To promote people in the community who are further marginalised such as black and ethnic minority groups, Autistics who are part of the LGBTQ+ community and non-speakers
+• To promote people in the community who are multiply marginalised, such as Black and ethnic minority groups, those who are part of the LGBTQ+ community and non-speakers

 I am open to requests for training and you can leave a message on the contact page if you are interested in this.